ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 Connection to 10.10.10.133 closed.
 ```

 Also, we can verbose current command with **-v** parameter.
 I used that parameter too.
-I saw that SSH connection can be usable over sftp only.
+I saw that SSH connection can be used over sftp only.
 That's bad, right?
-After reading **man page** of SSH, I figured out there is some useful argument which called **-s**.
+After reading **man page** of SSH, I figured out there is useful argument which called **-s**.
 If you want to make that connection over **subsystem**, you should use **-s** parameter.

 ```
 ssh -L 60080:127.0.0.1:60080 ots-yODc2NGQ@10.10.10.133 -s sftp